All about supporting like-minded craftsmen

-- We are mostly in by 2-3pm on a daily basis.
+- We are mostly in by 2-3pm each day.

 - We take care of our vertical garden and churn our compost first.

-- We then head on to prep our cocktails that last about two and a half to three hours.
+- We then head on to prep our cocktails for about two-and-a-half to three hours.

-- Thereafter, we have a team briefing that includes trainings or sharing sessions (which happens every Thursday).
+- Thereafter, we have a team briefing that includes trainings or sharing sessions (this takes place every Thursday).

-- We usually end at 1am and spend another 2 hours closing down the stations.
+- We usually end at 1am and spend another two hours closing down the stations.

-- We leave at 3am for occasional team supper before heading home.
+- We leave at 3am for the occasional team supper before heading home.

 - Rinse and repeat.

-Why is it important for you to source locally/regionally?
+Why is it important for you to source locally or regionally?

-It’s important for us to support like-minded craftsmen and to also serve as a platform for the upcoming ones.
+It is important for us to support like-minded craftsmen and serve as a platform for the upcoming ones.

-What’s something that people don’t know about the work that you guys do?
+What is something that people do not know about the work that you guys do?

-We don’t just work with spirit producers but we also work with local carpenters, ceramic makers and musicians.
+We do not just work with spirit producers.
+We also work with local carpenters, ceramic makers and musicians.